MinecraftForge/Documentation/docs/animation/asm.md

 ##### Explanation

-The `SlerpClip` performs a spherical linear blend between two seperate clips.
-In other words, it will morph one clip into another smoothly
+The `SlerpClip` performs a spherical linear blend between two separate clips.
+In other words, it will morph one clip into another smoothly.
-The two `clip_definition`s are the clip to blend from and to respectively.
+The two `clip_definition`s are the clips to blend from and to respectively.
 The first `parameter_definition` is the "input".
-Both the from and to clips are passed the ouptut of this parameter with the current animation time.
+Both the from and to clips are passed the output of this parameter with the current animation time.
 The second `parameter_definition` is the "progress", a value between 0 and 1 to denote how far into the blend we are.
 Combining this clip with trigger_positive and transition special events can allow for simple transitions between two solid states.

 ###### Example explanations